-- With two Shootout Winning Triple Plus (A+++) sides, this stereo pressing simply could not be beat
+- With KILLER Shootout Winning Triple Plus (A+++) sound or close to it from start to finish, this vintage copy could not be beat – fairly quiet vinyl too

 - Our recent monster shootout produced this amazing sounding British pressing (the only ones we offer), and it is stone guaranteed to rock your world

 - Eddie Offord‘s trademark Tubey Magic, energy, resolution, whomp factor and dynamics are all over this phenomenal recording

 - Marks in the vinyl are sometimes the nature of the beast with these Classic Rock records – there simply is no way around them if the superior sound of vintage analog is important to you

 - “More accomplished than the trio’s first album, but not quite as polished as Brain Salad Surgery, Tarkus is nevertheless a must-have.”

 This killer copy features some of the more intense prog rock sound to hit our table in quite some time.
 This is a true Demo Disc LP, one of the most dynamic and powerful rock recordings ever made.